bnema/gin-gorm-goth/README.md

 This is a boilerplate codebase created for learning purposes and heavily inspired by NextAuth.
 It provides basic RESTful API endpoints for user authentication and authorization, using Gin as web/http server library, GORM as the ORM, and Goth/Gothic as the Oauth2 client library.
 The API supports CRUD operations for managing user accounts,authentication sessions and posts.

 ## Routes
+The `/auth/login` list all the available authentication providers.
+It returns a JSON response with the list of available provider names.

-The `/auth/login` route is used to initiate the authentication process, where it sets the authentication providers (in this case, it uses the Discord provider) and starts the authentication process using the "gothic" package.
+The `/auth/login/:provider` route is used to initiate the authentication process, where it sets the authentication providers (in this case, we are using Discord) and starts the authentication process using the "gothic" package.

 The `/auth/callback` route is used to complete the authentication process, where it receives the user's authentication details, creates a new user and account in the database, creates a session token, and returns it in a HTTP-only cookie along with the user's session ID.